Onboarding & Trial Period Evaluation¶

 If you've had spillover, consider what went wrong during these tasks and talk about it with your mentor.

 Take care not to overcommit during the next sprints to get this under control.
-Time management is one of the hardest parts, so after each sprint ends, take care to ensure that the Sprint Commitments spreadsheet (linked from each cell's weekly sprint meeting) is accurate, and your spillover is improving as you progress through the trial period.
+Time management is one of the hardest parts, so after each sprint ends, take care to ensure that the Spillover Spreadsheet is accurate, and your spillover is improving as you progress through the trial period.

 Have you taken on increasingly difficult tasks?